minwookim88/minwookim88.github.io/_pages/about.md

 </div>

 <li>
 Built a python REST API that allows users to query and fetch the analysis results from the server on the fly.
-Used Connexion, Flask with OpenAPI specifications.
-Used Ray for parallelization.
+Used <a href="https://connexion.readthedocs.io/en/latest/" target="_blank">Connexion</a>, Flask with OpenAPI specifications.
+Used <a href="https://ray.readthedocs.io/en/latest/" target="_blank">Ray</a> as parallelization framework.
 </li>

 <li>
 Built a clustering model that identifies behavioral cohorts of RBS' with respect to PM patterns.
 This helped in understanding possible collective malfunctions occuring in the same region.
-Used CUDA kernel (Numba) to expedite the computation of large matrices.
+Used <a href="https://developer.nvidia.com/cuda-zone" target="_blank">CUDA</a> kernel (Numba) to expedite the computation of large matrices.
 </li>

 <li>